 We expected to see tvOS 11 make its first appearance at Apple's annual developer conference (WWDC) in June 2017, but Apple surprised us by giving tvOS only a brief mention, to announce that an Amazon Prime Video app is coming to the service some time later in 2017.

 Instead, it quietly released a developer beta of the software immediately following the keynote without much fanfare, while also announcing that tvOS 11 would be getting a public beta "soon" - the first time it's released a public beta for a tvOS update.

-tvOS 11 new features wishlist
+tvOS 11 features

 We now know what new features are coming to tvOS later this year, but we can think of a few that are missing that we'd still like to see in the next update.

 Online App Store